Why choose Creditor Insurance for your CIBC credit card?

 If you lose your job or self-employment, through no fault of your own, or become unable to work due to an illness or injury (i.e., a disability)

-If you’re diagnosed with cancer, have a stroke or heart attack, or in the event of your death
+If you’re diagnosed with a covered cancer, heart attack or stroke or undergo coronary artery bypass surgery, or in the event of your death

 What does the CIBC Payment Protector Insurance for Credit Cards cost?